 The Vidalia Onion is a Georgia-grown yellow granex hybrid known for its sweet, mild flavor.
 Vidalias were first grown in Toombs County, Georgia.
 Click Here to Order Onions On-line.

 Vidalia Onions have developed an international reputation as the “world’s sweetest onion.”
 Their mild flavor is due to the unique combination of soils and climate found in the 20 county production area.

 Through Federal regulation, the Vidalia Onion growers developed Federal Marketing Order No. 955 in 1989 in an effort to fund research projects and to promote the consumption of Vidalia Onions.

-The marketing order program covers onions produced in in the following counties in Southeast Georgia: Appling, Bacon, Jeff Davis, Montgomery, Tattnall, Telfair, Toombs, Treutlen and Wheeler, as well as portions of Dodge, Jenkins, Laurens, Long, Pierce, Screven and Wayne.
+The marketing order program covers onions produced in the following counties in Southeast Georgia: Appling, Bacon, Jeff Davis, Montgomery, Tattnall, Telfair, Toombs, Treutlen, and Wheeler, as well as portions of Dodge, Jenkins, Laurens, Long, Pierce, Screven and Wayne.